alastairlundy/CliRunner/README.md

 * SourceLink support

 ## Why use CliRunner over [CliWrap](https://github.com/Tyrrrz/CliWrap/)?
+* Greater separation of concerns with the Command class (v0.8.0 and newer) - Command Running and Pipe handling are moved to separate classes.
+* Supports Dependency Injection workflows for Pipe Handling (through ICommandPipeHandler) and Command Execution (through ICommandRunner).
-* No hidden or additional licensing terms are required beyond the source code license
+* No hidden or additional licensing terms are required beyond the source code license.
-* No imported C code - This library is entirely written in C#
+* No imported C code - This library is entirely written in C#.
-* No lock in regarding Piping support
+* No lock in regarding Piping support - Use .NET's StreamWriter and StreamReader classes as inputs and outputs respectively.
 * Uses .NET's built in ``Process`` type.

 ^1 - RuntimeExtensions dependency and [Polyfill](https://github.com/SimonCropp/Polyfill) are only required for .NET Standard 2.0 and 2.1 users